vikchaps/Zero-Fossil-Mobility/README.md

 # Aim of OdG.m

-To compute order of magnitude of energy, power, battery size, etc is needed for any Terrestrial Vehicles (Cars, Bikes, Velomobile, ...) to move at a given speed.
+To compute order of magnitude of energy, power, battery size, ... for any Terrestrial Vehicles (Cars, Bikes, Velomobile, ...) to move at a given speed.

 # Running